hbctraining/Intro-to-ChIPseq/lessons/05_peak_calling_macs.md

 ## MACS2

-A commonly used tool for identifying transcription factor binding sites is named [Model-based Analysis of ChIP-Seq (MACS)](https://github.com/taoliu/MACS).
+A commonly used tool for identifying transcription factor binding sites is named [Model-based Analysis of ChIP-seq (MACS)](https://github.com/taoliu/MACS).
 The [MACS algorithm](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2008-9-9-r137) captures the influence of genome complexity to evaluate the significance of enriched ChIP regions.
 Although it was developed for the detection of transcription factor binding sites it is also suited for larger regions.

 MACS improves the spatial resolution of binding sites through **combining the information of both sequencing tag position and orientation.** MACS can be easily used either for the ChIP sample alone, or along with a control sample which increases specificity of the peak calls.
 The MACS workflow is depicted below.
 In this lesson, we will describe the steps in more detail.